Validjanova03/MLRoadMap/Ridge_Lasso/Ridge_Lasso.md

 Regularization: Ridge & Lasso
 Our model learned TOO HARD.
 It memorized the training data, including its noise and now fails on new data.
-Without Regularization: Weights grow freely to fit every data point
+Without Regularization: Weights grow freely to fit every data point Regularization - used to prevent overfitting by adding a penalty term to the loss function.
 1) Ridge(L2) = weight shrink toward 0 but never reach it
 RIDGE MSE = MSE + lambda * Sum(w^2)  - Penalises big w